 For example, 4K footage will take up much more memory space than 1080p footage.

-If you are shooting 4K video on a regular basis, then opt for a minimum of 128GB per SD card like the one we have recommended earlier in this article.
+If you are shooting 4K video on a regular basis, then opt for a minimum of 128GB per SD card like the one below.

 3. The Camera Has Overheated